 It is a requirement of bitstream conformance that the value of nnpfcOutputPicHeight % outSubHeightC shall be equal to 0.

-When nnpfc_pic_width_num_minus1, nnpfc_pic_width_denom_minus1, nnpfc_pic_height_num_minus1, and nnpfc_pic_height_denom_minus1 are present, at least one the following shall be true:
+When ResolutionResamplingFlag is equal to 1, at least one the following conditions shall be true:

 – The value of nnpfcOutputPicWidth is not equal to CroppedWidth.